sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 | Canonical URL               | `termmeta` | `rank_math_canonical_url`        | &ndash;          |
 | Robots metadata             | `termmeta` | `rank_math_robots`               | &#x2713;&#xFE0F; |

-_&#x2a; When found, the importer will set a flag for TSF to add the site title.
-You can remove this flag via the post edit screen._ <br>
+_&#x2a; When found, the importer will set a flag for TSF to remove appending of the site title.
+You can uncheck this flag via the post edit screen._ <br>
-_&dagger; Conditional: Twitter metadata is only transported when enabled for the post or term in Rank Math._
+_&dagger; Conditional: Twitter metadata is only transported when enabled for the post or term in Rank Math._ <br>
 _&Dagger; To transport primary term IDs, the taxonomy must be active before Transport can detect the data.
-For example, WooCommerce must be active to transport Primary Product Category IDs for Products._ <br>
+For example, WooCommerce must be active to transport Primary Product Category IDs for Products._

 #### Rank Math cleanup